Last Updated on 5 January 2024 by Brittany

-If you’re a digital nomad looking to experience the marvelous wonders of Bali and hang out with other like-minded remote workers, you’ll want to keep reading about how to apply for the Bali B211a visa and extend your stay.
+If you’re a digital nomad looking to experience the marvelous wonders of Bali, some of the best digital nomad cities in Asia, and hang out with other like-minded remote workers, you’ll want to keep reading about how to apply for the Bali B211a visa and extend your stay.

 What is the Bali B211a Visa?